apache/metron/metron-contrib/metron-performance/README.md

                                        will comprise 80% of the output and the remaining 80% of the templates
                                        will comprise 20% of the output.
+ -c,--csv <CSV_FILE>                   A CSV file to emit monitoring data
+                                       to.
+The format is a CSV with the following schema: timestamp, (name,
+                                       eps, historical_mean,
+                                       historical_stddev)+
  -cg,--consumer_group <GROUP_ID>       Consumer Group.
 The default is
                                        load.group
  -e,--eps <EPS>                        The target events per second